Free to Exchange

 Featuring Alexander Salter, Assistant Professor of Economics at Rawls College of Business Administration at Texas Tech University, and William Luther, Assistant Professor of Economics at Kenyon College.

 Dr. Robert Murphy guest hosts this episode, in which he and Dr. Salter discuss the political economy of financial regulation.
-Then, he and Dr. Luther discuss the viability of cyptocurrencies, particularly Bitcoin, as alternatives to contemporary monetary instruments and institutions.
+Then, he and Dr. Luther discuss the viability of cryptocurrencies, particularly Bitcoin, as alternatives to contemporary monetary instruments and institutions.

 Featuring Anne Bradley, Vice President of Economic Initiatives at The Institute for Faith, Work, and Economics, and Marshall Stocker, Global Macro Equity Strategist and Portfolio Manager at Eaton Vance Management.